muxinc/mux-docs/source/index.html.md

-video_content_type | 'short', 'movie', 'episode', 'clip', 'trailer', or 'event' video_duration | The length of the video in **milliseconds** [integer] video_stream_type | 'live' or 'on-demand' video_producer | The producer of the video title video_encoding_variant | An optional detail that allows you to compare different encoding settings. video_cdn | An optional detail that allows you to compare different CDNs (assuming the CDN selection is made at page load time).
+video_content_type | 'short', 'movie', 'episode', 'clip', 'trailer', or 'event' video_duration | The length of the video in **milliseconds** [integer] video_stream_type | 'live' or 'on-demand' video_is_live | Boolean indicating if the video is a live stream or not video_producer | The producer of the video title video_encoding_variant | An optional detail that allows you to compare different encoding settings. video_cdn | An optional detail that allows you to compare different CDNs (assuming the CDN selection is made at page load time).